Catmando

-Catmando (1995–2002; also spelt "Cat Mandu") was a cat who was named "joint leader" of Britain's Official Monster Raving Loony Party (OMRLP) from 1999 to 2002, along with his owner, party chairman Howling Laud Hope.
-He died in 2002 serving as leader until his death.
+Catmando (1995–2002; also spelt "Cat Mandu") was a British politician who was named "joint leader" of Britain's Official Monster Raving Loony Party (OMRLP) from 1999 to 2002, along with his owner, party chairman Howling Laud Hope.
+He died in 2002, serving as leader until his death.

 Political career

 Following the 1999 death of the party's founder, Screaming Lord Sutch, the OMRLP held a leadership election with Alan "Howling Laud" Hope (who was then the party's chairman and deputy leader) and Catmando as the only two candidates.
 The vote was a tie, with Hope and Catmando each receiving 125 votes.
 Hope, as the party chairman, had the deciding vote, and decided that he and Catmando should serve as joint leaders.

 During Catmando's time as joint leader, the OMRLP saw its greatest electoral performance to date, fielding 15 candidates in the 2001 general election.
 Catmando served as joint leader until his death as a result of a traffic accident in July 2002.
 Hope then became the party's sole leader.

 Following Catmando's death, the party proposed that there should be cat-crossings on all major roads.